 - Media Partners- CNBC TV18, YourStory, Entrepreneur India, and Entrackr

-All the session videos are now available on our YouTube channel.
+All the LetsIgnite session videos are now available on our YouTube channel.

 Welcome Note: 6 Years of LV and Beyond

 Shanti Mohan, Co-founder, and CEO of LetsVenture addressed the audience with a welcome note where she commemorated the spectacular 6 years journey of LetsVenture.
 The welcome note also highlighted how LetsVenture has grown as an online marketplace bringing both the investors and startups online.
-We also spoke about how we launched our flagship event- LetsIgnite back in 2015 and our aspiration to organize India’s private market.
+We spoke about how we launched our flagship event- LetsIgnite back in 2015.
+Moreover, we shed light our aspiration to organize India’s private market.
 Watch the video.

 Our keynote was based on a blazing fireside chat between two key leaders from the startup industry – Mr. T. V. Mohandas Pai (ex-CFO and Head HR, Infosys and Board Member, NSE) and Sharad Sharam (Co-founder, iSPIRT).
-It was a very interesting chat about the evolution of the global market and how India fits in for that matter in terms of startups count, capital available, market opportunities and how digital adoption is revolutionizing the market.
+It was a very interesting chat about the evolution of the global market.
+The chat covered how India fits in for that matter in terms of startups count, capital available, and market opportunities.
+Also, how digital adoption is revolutionising the market.

-The keynote also focussed on how models such as India stack, uprising health stack, and lending platforms have contributed to the digital revolution, the consolidation of private and public sectors, India’s potential to be the next big growth market, role of exits and liquidity mechanism, encashing ESOPs and how public listings open a gate to the higher investment market.
+The keynote also focussed on how models such as India stack, uprising health stack, and lending platforms have contributed to the digital revolution.
+Other key aspects included the consolidation of private and public sectors, India’s potential to be the next big growth market, role of exits and liquidity mechanism, encashing ESOPs and how public listings open a gate to the higher investment market.
 The video is available here.